rekindle-blog/rekindle-blog.github.io/_posts/2025-11-13-africa-statement-on-the-prosperity-gospel.md

 #### Header

 Much more could be said.
 Thankfully, many people are speaking out about the abuses and manipulation that mark these ministries.
 Maybe you also have a story to tell.
 Don’t hesitate.
 It may very well help others.
 But even if you don’t, why not help someone else find the *Africa Statement on Prosperity Gospel and Word of Faith Theology?* Use one of the links above to visit the website.
 Sign the statement.
 Share it.
-Help those who’re sat in darkness see a great light.
+Help those who’re in darkness to see a great light.